Sunnova Energy International Inc. (NOVA) Stock: A Closer Look at the Market Potential

 NOVA) stock’s latest price update

-Sunnova Energy International Inc. (NYSE: NOVA)’s stock price has decreased by -2.22 compared to its previous closing price of 13.53.
-However, the company has experienced a -10.00% decline in its stock price over the last five trading sessions.
-Barron’s reported on 11/11/22 that California Proposal Sends Solar Stocks Soaring
+Sunnova Energy International Inc. (NYSE: NOVA)’s stock price has decreased by -0.84 compared to its previous closing price of 13.17.
+However, the company has seen a 2.92% increase in its stock price over the last five trading sessions.

 NOVA’s Market Performance

-NOVA’s stock has fallen by -10.00% in the past week, with a monthly drop of -21.67% and a quarterly drop of -31.70%.
-The volatility ratio for the week is 11.32% while the volatility levels for the last 30 days are 9.17% for Sunnova Energy International Inc. The simple moving average for the last 20 days is -19.46% for NOVA stock, with a simple moving average of -36.55% for the last 200 days.
+Sunnova Energy International Inc. (NOVA) has experienced a 2.92% rise in stock performance for the past week, with a -21.28% drop in the past month, and a -29.02% drop in the past quarter.
+The volatility ratio for the week is 9.20%, and the volatility levels for the past 30 days are at 8.89% for NOVA.
+The simple moving average for the last 20 days is -18.58% for NOVA stock, with a simple moving average of -37.07% for the last 200 days.

 Analysts’ Opinion of NOVA